 Pain during intercourse is another common and difficult issue.
 If adding extra lubrication and going slow isn’t solving the problem, you may be dealing with something called vaginismus.
 This is a pain disorder that has successful treatment outcomes, and where therapy can be really helpful.
 Male sexual dysfunction including premature ejaculation and erectile dysfunction can also take a toll on the relationship.
 Men suffering with these difficulties often feel broken and inadequate, and wives often feel frustrated or insecure.
 Talking about these issues in counseling can help couples feel connected and validated.
 I can help you either overcome the issue completely or make it less problematic.

 Past Sexual Trauma and Working with a Sex Therapist

 Past sexual trauma can impact the sexual relationship in a myriad of ways.
-Early sexual abuse or rape, inappropriate sexual pressure in marriage, sexual addiction and infidelity can make sex feel very scary, uncomfortable or vulnerable.
+Early sexual abuse or rape, inappropriate sexual pressure in marriage or relationships, sexual addiction and infidelity can make sex feel very scary, uncomfortable or vulnerable.
 If any of these deep wounds are getting in the way of having a fulfilling, care-free and fun sexual relationship with your spouse, sex therapy and counseling is a great way to heal and move forward together.
 If you’re in the Las Vegas area, be sure to get in contact with one of our sex therapists today!